El-Zayat/CAT/level-1/week-3-task.md

 console.log(getLeaderBoard(students));
 ```

-### Note
+### Notes
-You need to return the leaderboard array with the following attributes:
+- You need to return the leaderboard array with the following attributes:
   - Only top students are in the leaderboard.
   - Each students object in the leaderboard has an additional property `totalGrade` which is the sum of all of this student's grades.
   - The leaderboard is sorted in descending order by the totalGrade.

+- Use at least two array methods you've learned this week.